Good Fun

 Good Fun is a play by Victoria Wood, first performed in 1980.
-It is set in an Arts Centre in North West England.
+It is set in an arts centre in north west England.

 Origins

 Wood, keen to trade on her previous stage success Talent, was commissioned to write another play by impresario Michael Codron.
 "I wrote one called Pals, which he said was 'very enjoyable'.
 This is a euphemism for wincing, so it went in the bin.
 I then wrote another called Good Fun."

 Performance

 The play was first performed in April 1980 at Sheffield's Crucible Theatre.
 It was directed by David Leland.
 It starred Annabel Leventon as Liz, Charles McKeown as Frank, Gregory Floy as Mike, Victoria Wood as Lynne, Joe Figg as Kev, Julie Walters as Betty, Noreen Kershaw as Gail and Christopher Hancock as Maurice.
-The show was then performed at The Crucible Theatre again in June that year with some cast changes.
+The show was then performed at the Crucible Theatre again in June that year with some cast changes.
 Polly James played Liz, Sam Kelly played Frank and Meg Johnson played Betty.

-After The Crucible's second version, the plan was to transfer the play to the West End.
-Though this never happened, it was performed at the King's Head Theatre in Islington.
+After the Crucible's second version, the plan was to transfer the play to the West End.
+Though this never happened, it was performed at the King’s Head Theatre in Islington.
 Wood said she heard a man at the interval saying "It's a bit witty witty isn't it?"
 Wood's view of the play was that "there was an awful lot wrong with it but there were some lovely performances and the audiences enjoyed it."

 After Good Fun Wood concentrated on television comedy and her career as a stand up comic.
-Though she did write two more plays "which to save bothering Michael Codron, I called 'very enjoyable' and put straight in the bin."
+However, she did write two more plays, "which to save bothering Michael Codron, I called 'very enjoyable' and put straight in the bin."